wf-amplicon documentation

 tar -xzvf wf-amplicon-demo.tar.gz

-The workflow can be run with the demo data using:
+The workflow can then be run with the downloaded demo data using:

 nextflow run epi2me-labs/wf-amplicon \

---fastq wf-amplicon-demo/fastq \
+--fastq 'wf-amplicon-demo/fastq' \

---reference wf-amplicon-demo/reference.fa \
+--reference 'wf-amplicon-demo/reference.fa' \

 -profile standard